SupsoOrg/supso/docs/commands/update.md

 # The `update` command

-The `update` command updates the client tokens for all Supported Source projects found in your project's Gemfile.
+The `update` command updates the client tokens for all Super Source projects found in your project's Gemfile.

 Usage: